ad-freiburg/elevant/README.md

 Since these files are too large to upload them on GitHub, you can either download them from our servers (fast) or build them yourself (slow, RAM intensive, but the resulting files might be based on a more recent Wikidata/Wikipedia dump).

-To download the files, run the following three commands (if for some reason you don't want to run these commands within the docker container, make sure to set the `DATA_DIR` variable in the Makefile to your `<data_directory>` before):
+To download the files, run the following three commands:

     make download_wikidata_mappings
     make download_wikipedia_mappings